hirzi/LSD/README.md

   Following estimation of neutral posteriors, we may then calculate the departure of window parameter estimates from neutral expectations.
 This can be performed via lsd_scan.R.
 Note that modifications to the script (reflecting defined paths and file naming scheme) is required.

 #  viii) Visualise results
   To visualise the results, we can generate a Manhattan plot of loci under selection and, if conditioned on joint (e.g. reciprocal migration) parameters, the asymmetry of the joint posterior for each loci.
-An example plotting script is provided (lsd_blotter.R)
+This can be genearated via lsd_blotter.R.

+Example single chromosome plot:

 <img src="https://github.com/hirzi/LSD/blob/master/SingleChrManhattanPlot_example.png" width="1000">

+Example whole-genome plot:

 <img src="https://github.com/hirzi/LSD/blob/master/MultiChrManhattanPlot_example.png" width="1000">